-Still, I think my “formative” RPGs had some interesting design choices, so it makes sense to me to revisit them on my blog, especially since coverage about those games is sparse at best.
-Since I’ve already talked at length about Naughty Dog’s title, now… let’s get ready for launch.
+Still, I think my “formative” RPGs had some very interesting design choices, so it makes sense for me to revisit all of these titles on my blog, especially since coverage about those games is sparse, at best.
+Since I’ve already talked at length about Naughty Dog’s title, it is time to get ready for launch.

 Buck Rogers to the rescue!

-Introduced as a comic strip series in 1928, Buck Rogers was actually born… William.
+Introduced as a comic strip series in 1928, Buck Rogers was actually born William.
 Inspired by a novella published on Weird Tales, William Rogers is a mine worker who falls prey to a job accident, ending up trapped below ground in suspended animation.
-He is subsquently reawakened in 2412 and soon comes across Wilma Deering, after saving her from an attack by a ferocious beast.
-They go on going through all kinds of adventures typical of the daily format of the time, hence there’s no overarching plot to connect every story.
+He is subsquently reawakened in 2412 and soon makes friends with Wilma Deering, after saving her from an attack by a ferocious beast.
+They go on having all kinds of adventures, typical of the daily comic format of the time, with no overarching plot to connect every story.

-In 1933 the comic strip author and its illustrator, Philip Francis Nowlan and Dick Calkins respectively, rewrote the background of the character – by then already called Buck Rogers – making him a top American pilot put into suspended animation to save his life.
+In 1933 the comic strip author and its illustrator, Philip Francis Nowlan and Dick Calkins respectively, rewrote (today we would say “retconned”) the background of the character – by then already called Buck Rogers – making him a top American pilot put into suspended animation to save his life.
 Buck’s popularity peaked in 1934, subsequently the comic series stopped being published in the late sixties, finding new life thanks to the populiarity of Star wars in 1979, which lead to the production of a tv series and a movie.
-Still, fame was short lived, by 1981 the whole franchise was basically dead and further attempts at reviving it went nowhere.
+Still, fame was short lived, by 1981 the whole franchise was basically dead and further attempts at reviving seemed to go nowhere.

-In the late 80s TSR designed a game setting, along with a tabletop RPG, Buck Rogers in the XXV century, which led to SSI – which already held the Advanced Dungeons & Dragons license – developing two games based on it: Countdown to Doomsday and Matrix Cubed.
-The Planet of Zoom arcade game by SEGA predates both and has nothing to do with the RPG, naturally.
+In the late 80s the grand daughter of one of the original authors decided it was time to gain some money out of that old franchise, thus deciding to strike as many possible commercial deals as possible.
+This is how TSR ended up designing a game setting, along with a tabletop RPG, Buck Rogers in the XXV century.
+This in turn led SSI – which already held the Advanced Dungeons & Dragons license and did not seem that much interested in doing sci-fi – to develop two games: Countdown to Doomsday and Matrix Cubed.
+The Planet of Zoom arcade game by SEGA predates both, but I think it has barely anything to do with Buck Rogers and, naturally, nothing at all to do with the tabletop RPG.

 Russia and America together at last

-The TSR roleplay game setting introduced various new concepts to the saga, many of which are not really relevant to this videogame retrospective.
-After the first nuclear war in 1990, mankind has deeply explored the solar system, searching for new planets to inhabit and worlds to conquer.
-In the 25th century, RAM (Russian american mercantile corporation) has long enjoyed a dominant economical position as the only superpower in the system.
-Even though they don’t consider themselves as evil, after consuming all of Earth’s natural resources and occupying Mars, nobody seems inclined to stand in their way, except for the New Earth Organization (NEO).
+The TSR roleplay game setting introduced several concepts to the saga, many of which I will not go into since they are not really relevant to this videogame retrospective.
+The story goes that, after the first nuclear war in 1990, mankind has explored the solar system, searching for new planets to inhabit and worlds to conquer.
+In the 25th century, RAM (Russian American Mercantile corporation) has long enjoyed a dominant economical position as the only superpower in the system.
+Even though they do not necessarily consider themselves as evil, after consuming all of Earth’s natural resources and occupying Mars, nobody seems inclined to stand in their way, except for the New Earth Organization (NEO).

-The main conflict serves as a solid backdrop for the team’s adventures, since the BR universe never really seemed to have a main evil corporation or a bad guy of sorts.
+The main conflict between RAM and NEO serves as a solid backdrop for the team’s adventures, since the BR universe never really seemed to have a main evil corporation or a bad guy of sorts.
 In the first game in the series, Countdown to Doomsday, the members of the player’s team begin their story as cadets for NEO: while they are being walked to their first mission, the Earth base gets attacked by RAM.
+During the game, the player will get to meet both Buck Rogers and Wilma Deering, but both characters are barely defined at all, with Rogers coming to our rescue during one mission, then serving as our commander for the rest of the game.
+He will also sends us to an almost-suicide mission, right before the endgame, just to save one desert runner friend of his.

-This is the first step towards the plot’s pulsating core: the player must put a stop to RAM’s intentions to sterilize the Earth for their nefarious purposes with the use of the Doomsday Laser, made to eradicate all life on our homeplanet.
-The war between NEO and RAM and all the innocent casualties is a pretty interesting idea as a main story, even though there are no great political or ethical implications beyond, well, “RAM is bad”.
+Still, subquests aside, the title does allude to the plot’s pulsating core: the player must put a stop to RAM’s nefarious intentions by neutralizing the Doomsday Laser, made to eradicate all life on our homeplanet.
+The war between NEO and RAM and all the innocent casualties is a pretty interesting idea and a pretty solid main story, even though there are no great political or ethical implications beyond, well, “RAM is bad”.
 And don’t get me started on ROM.

-Naturally, the destruction of Earth and its subsequent use as a breeding ground for the “Gennies”, genetically modified organisms, are dramatic reasons enough to motivate the player.
+In Countdown to Doomsday, the destruction of Earth and its subsequent use as a breeding ground for the “Gennies”, genetically modified organisms, are dramatic reasons to motivate the player.
 The Scot.Dos AI that shall accompany the player is also a pretty nifty idea, serving as a sort of Alfred to Batman, an advisor and companion.
-Scattered along in the story, there can be found several references to an evil AI – Holzerhein – that seems to be the brain behind the Doomsday laser, but there is no way to confront it/him in the game anyway and it’s poorly explained at best, sounding more like a “fan service” for players of the tabletop RPG.
-During the course of the adventure, the team shall – naturally – meet some familiar characters which amount as the only connections between the games and the original comic and tv series.
+Scattered along in the story, there are also several references to an evil AI – Holzerhein – that seems to be the brain behind the Doomsday laser, but there is no way to confront it/him in the game anyway.
+It is also a concept that I found out about only years later, being poorly explained at best, sounding more like a “fan service” for players of the tabletop RPG.
+During the course of the adventure, the team shall – naturally – meet other familiar characters, which can be described as thin connections between the games and the original comic and tv series.

 From dungeons and dragons to rocket ships and laser pistols

 SSI evidently wasn’t banking on the Buck Rogers titles achieving any kind of significant success.
-Thus, they weren’t going to go out of their way to develop a unique RPG system for both games; instead, they stuck with their Gold Box engine, thus making it look very similar to other titles like Champions of Kyrnn and Secret of the Silver Blades.
-Still, the one major difference between Countdown to Doomsday and the average SSI title, it’s the setting itself: science fiction focused, ergo no spellcasting.
+Again, it seems like they ended up developing these games almost by accident.
+Thus, they weren’t going to go out of their way to develop a unique system for both games; instead, they stuck with their Gold Box engine, making them look nearly identical to titles like Champions of Kyrnn and Secret of the Silver Blades.
+Still, the one major difference between Countdown to Doomsday and the average SSI title is the setting itself: science fiction focused, ergo no spellcasting.

 The game opens like most other cRpgs of the time: create your characters from scratch, add them to a team, begin adventuring.
 The player is allowed to choose between 5 different races – which mainly differ in physical attributes – sex (which makes a difference in a single mission) and related combat icon.
 Then of course there’s a required five minutes to spend deciding which character attributes to assign to each member, we’ll came back to those later.

-Countdown to Doomsday, the first game of the franchise, was designed by Bret Barry and Graeme Bayliss, two SSI veterans.
+Countdown to Doomsday, the first game of the franchise, was designed by Bret Barry and Graeme Bayliss, two SSI veterans, with the main core plot written by David Shelley.
 Being an RPG from 1990 destined to be converted on widely different platforms (Dos, Amiga and Commodore 64), it is meant to be played alongside a physical Log Book to keep at arm’s reach.
 Beyond the usual copy protection, the log book serves to enrich and make sense of most of the encounters since the game – from time to time – refers the player to certain book entries.
 This meant not encumbering the player and making it easy for the game to run on less powerful systems, also allowing for more fluent writing.

 While this is a design choice that might sound bewildering to modern players, I find it still fascinating today.
-The approach to different media that a videogame from the late 80s/early 90s is a design choice that has been rarely explored since, except for the rare VHS, but in the indie gaming world of today could definitely bring some added involvement from the player.
+The approach to different media that a videogame from the late 80s/early 90s is a design choice that has been rarely explored since, except for the rare VHS that we have seen in titles like The 7th Guest, but in the indie gaming world of today could definitely bring some added involvement for the player.

 Get a clue (book)

-Adding insult to injury, this is a classic RPG and, of course, taking your time and finding your way around means having to put up with random enemy encounters.
-Referring, again, to a classic Japanese rpg like Final Fantasy, the continuous battles are necessary to level up your party and gather new weapons and money (the infamous “grinding”).
-Unfortunately, in both games, those are slightly less useful.
+Adding insult to injury, this is a classic RPG and, of course, while it is possible to take your time through the bases and levels, this also entails having to put up with random enemy encounters.
+Referring, again, to a classic Japanese rpg like Final Fantasy, the continuous battles are indeed necessary to level up your party and gather new weapons and money (these were the years of “grinding”).
+Unfortunately, in both Buck Rogers games, grinding ends up being slightly less useful than the average RPGs.

-First of all, levelling up is only possible in one of the several bases scattered around the galaxy, there is no automatic levelling up.
-Secondly, the experience gained by winning battles is so little that it isn’t worth spending hours in random encounters.
-Even if the player’s team overpowers the enemy (which isn’t bound to happen for most battles even at the lowest difficulty level), killing everyone still takes a while.
+First of all, levelling up is only possible in one of the several bases scattered around the galaxy, there is no possibility to level up while the team is in an enemy base.
+This means that all the bonuses in gaining a level will be seen only hours after having won many random battles.
+Secondly, the experience gained by winning battles is usually very little, so much so that it does not make much sense to spend hours in random encounters.
+Even if the player’s team overpowers the enemy (which isn’t bound to happen for most battles even at the lowest difficulty level), killing everyone will still take quite some time, which makes the random encounters all the more infuriating.

 Wait for your turn, take your shot, roll your dice, cross your fingers.